Sword Art Online: Anime series

+An anime adaptation of Sword Art Online was announced at Dengeki Bunko Autumn Festival 2011, along with Reki Kawahara's other light novel series, Accel World.
+The anime is produced by Aniplex and Genco, animated by A-1 Pictures and directed by Tomohiko Itō with music by Yuki Kajiura.
+The anime aired on Tokyo MX, tvk, TVS, TV Aichi, RKB, HBC, and MBS between July 7 and December 22, 2012, and on AT-X, Chiba TV, and BS11 at later dates.
+A year-end special, titled Sword Art Online: Extra Edition, aired on December 31, 2013.
+The special recapped the previously aired anime series and included some new footage.
 At the end of the special, the anime television series was confirmed for a second season, titled Sword Art Online II, which premiered on July 5, 2014.
-The first 14 episodes of the second season are an adaptation of volumes 5 and 6 of the light novels that cover the Phantom Bullet arc.
-Episodes 15 to 17 cover the Calibur arc from volume 8 of the novels, with episodes 18 to 24 covering volume 7 of the novels, the Mother's Rosario arc.
-Premiere screening events of the second season were held in the United States, France, Germany, Hong Kong, Taiwan, Korea, and Japan before the television premiere between June 29 and July 4, 2014.
-At Katsucon, it was announced that the English dub of the second season would air on Toonami beginning March 28, 2015.

-The third season of Sword Art Online, titled Sword Art Online: Alicization, and a spin-off anime, titled Sword Art Online Alternative Gun Gale Online, were announced in 2017.
-Sword Art Online Alternative Gun Gale Online, animated by 3Hz, premiered in April 2018.
-Sword Art Online: Alicization aired from October 6, 2018, to March 30, 2019, with a one-hour world premiere which aired in Japan, the United States, Australia, France, Germany, Russia, and South Korea on September 15, 2018.
-The English dub of the third season premiered on February 9, 2019, on Toonami.
-The season was originally announced to air for four cours, and adapt from the novel's ninth volume, Alicization Beginning, to the eighteenth volume, Alicization Lasting.
-However, the season ended at episode 24 on March 30, 2019 (completing the fourteenth volume of the novel, Alicization Uniting), and continued on October 12, 2019, with a second part titled War of Underworld.
+The third season of Sword Art Online, titled Sword Art Online: Alicization, and a spin-off anime, titled Sword Art Online Alternative: Gun Gale Online, were announced in 2017.
+Sword Art Online Alternative: Gun Gale Online, animated by 3Hz, premiered in April 2018.
+Sword Art Online: Alicization aired from October 6, 2018, to March 30, 2019.
+The season ended at episode 24 on March 30, 2019, and continued on October 12, 2019, with a second part titled War of Underworld.
 The second half of the War of Underworld series was originally scheduled to premiere in April 2020, but due to the effects of the COVID-19 pandemic in Japan, it was rescheduled to air from July 11 to September 19, 2020.